matejrabzelj/anaconda3-jupyter-docker/README.md

-# GPU-enabled Anaconda3 and JupyterLab Docker Containers
+# GPU-enabled Anaconda3 and JupyterLab in Docker

 ## About